aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/load-balance.md

                   # Matching is limited to a maximum of 16 bits total.
                   payload_bits: <str; required>

                   # Bit pattern to match in the UDP payload.
-The value must match the number of bits defined in `payload_bits`.
+                  # The value should be given as an hexadecimal format `0x...`.
                   # The valid range is from 0 to (2^N - 1), where N is the number of bits selected in `payload_bits`.
-                  # Matching is supported only on up to 16 bits of the UDP payload.
-                  # Only hexadecimal values are supported for this field.
                   pattern: <str; required>

                   # Specifies the UDP payload byte positions to include in the hash after pattern match.